volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

   gcp_region    = ["us-west1"]
   instance_type = ["n1-standard-4"]

-  // One of the arguments from this list "log_receiver logs_streaming_disabled" must be set
+  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set

   log_receiver {
     name      = "test1"